 Tools with paid options:

-- Sprout Social: measure your social media engagement with a free trial then it's paid.
+- Sprout Social: measure your social media engagement – free trial, then it's paid.

-It’s important to determine what you’re trying to achieve and then put realistic measures in place that will help guide you towards your goals.
+It's important to determine what you're trying to achieve and then put realistic measures in place to help guide you towards your goals.

-Be prepared to experiment and try new things, some things will work, others won’t.
-Find what works for you and your brand - from the kind of content that resonates and gets shared around, to the frequency with which you post to Twitter and Facebook.
-Take note of the connections you make, the relationships you build, and the opportunities that come your way thanks to your involvement on social media.
+Some things will work, others won't, so find what works for you and your brand – from the kind of content that resonates and gets shared around, to the frequency with which you post to Twitter and Facebook.

 Google Garage offers free training to help you make the most of online opportunities including modules to decide what social media platforms are right for your business, set goals, get noticed on social media, measure your success and avoid pitfalls.